Dashcon2Romania/dashcon2romania.github.io/rules.md

 - Bringing pets inside the venue is strictly forbidden.

-- Smoking, including electronic cigarettes, is strictly forbidden inside the event venue.
+- Smoking cigarettes is only allowed in the designated areas but please be mindful of people with asthma, long Covid or other respiratory disabilities.

 - We forbid behaviour that may be disruptive to other people and/or the performers on stage, such as:
   - putting on music at high volume via phone, bluetooth speakers etc;